jgm/pandoc/test/command/nested-table-to-asciidoc-6942.md

-A table within a table should be convertet into a table within table
+A table within a table should be converted into a table within table

 ```
 % pandoc -f html -t asciidoc